Shrink Wrap: The Differences Between PVC, Polyolefin, And Polyethylene

-- Pre-perforated POF is available and allows for even shrink surface, no air pockets
+- Pre-perforated POF is available and allows for an even shrink surface, no air pockets

 PE Shrink Wrap

 There are multiple forms that PE can take, but the three most common would be Low-Density Polyethylene (LDPE), Linear Low-Density Polyethylene (LLDPE), & High-Density Polyethylene (HDPE).
-Each of these are best used in different industrial applications, but for shrink packaging LDPE would be the most common form.
+Each of these is best used in different industrial applications, but for shrink packaging, LDPE would be the most common form.